 5. Their children must be educated

 One of the most important royal parenting rules?
 Their children must receive a good education throughout their adolescent years and go on to university.

-While private schools are much preferred by many royal family members, William and Kate have Prince George in a public school.
+Private schools are generally preferred by many royal family members, William and Kate have Prince George in Thomas’s Battersea, an exclusive school that reportedly costs $23,000 a year.
 We imagine Harry and Meghan will do the same with their children.